gecche/laravel-policy-builder/README.md

 A simple and convenient way to build allowed list of Eloquent models according to policies.

 ## Description
-Laravel's Gate and Policies are very useful tools if you want to check if a user is allowed to perform an action like viewing, creating or editing a resource.
+  In many apps you use Laravel's Policies for checking if an user is allowed to handle a resource.
-  However, in many apps you have to create lists of resources which are allowed to be accessed by an user accordingly to policies (Eloquent Access Control Lists).
+  Usually, in those apps, you also have to get lists of allowed resources accordingly to policies.

-  This package adds a method to an Eloquent Builder for creating Eloquent ACL, storing the business logic directly in the policies.
+  By using this package you store the business logic of filtering lists of resources directly in the policies and you get such lists by simply calling the method `acl` when using an Eloquent Builder.

 ## Documentation